Jump to:

 How to do it:

-This workout is great for speed, agility, and power, according to RRCA-certified run coach Lindsey Clayton, Barry’s How to Keep Legs Fresh Brave Body Project.
+This workout is great for speed, agility, and power, according to RRCA-certified run coach Lindsey Clayton, Barry’s chief instructor and cofounder of Brave Body Project.
 “This workout will benefit runners training for a 5K, 10K, half marathon, and even marathon,” she says.

 How to do it:

 Want to boost your speed and endurance?
-Give this workout a try, whether you’re training for a 5K or a marathon, according to RRCA-certified run coach Amber Rees, Barry’s How to Keep Legs Fresh Brave Body Project.
+Give this workout a try, whether you’re training for a 5K or a marathon, according to RRCA-certified run coach Amber Rees, Barry’s chief instructor and cofounder of Brave Body Project.

 How to do it: